 Your law firm is a business.
-Like all businesses, growth and profitability is paramount.
+Like all businesses, growth and profitability are paramount.
 You want to see your client base grow and your profits increase, yearly.
-Even more importantly, you don’t want to go backwards just because you are so busy working that you don’t notice what is happening.
+Even more importantly, you don’t want to go back just because you are so busy working that you don’t notice what is happening.
 You may have other goals – opening another office or being recognized as an expert in a niche field.
 Whatever your measure of success is, you want it to be sustainable.

 But creating consistent, long-term growth can prove elusive.
 Many businesses hire more staff in an effort to kick-start stagnating revenue.
 They will continue doing the things that have brought them success so far, failing to realize that, just as they made an improvement or streamlined a process before, so they will need to do it again if they want to continue growing.

 The only true way to generate sustainable growth is through the regular introduction of change to create new ways of doing things.
 For many businesses, including law firms, the clearest path to innovation is through the regular implementation of new technology in an ongoing cycle.

 This needs a culture of innovation so that your whole firm is accustomed to continuous improvement.

 You can visually plot the impact of innovation on growth and the inevitable progress through to decline using what is called the Sigmoid Curve.

 The Sigmoid Curve is a representation of time and activity – in this case, growth.

 It can be widely applied to the rise and fall of empires, countries, products and businesses, including law firms.

 The Sigmoid Curve is composed of 5 phases.

 This is the period in which change is introduced.